svn2github/RobinsonTechnologies/clanlibstuff/novashell/readme.txt

 ** To build Novashell **

-Note, at this time you need to use the Clanlib 0.8 that is currently under development (and in SVN), not the released version!

-After 0.8.1 is release this shouldn't be a requirement anymore.

 ** WINDOWS **

-Checkout Clanlib 0.8 from SVN from www.clanlib.org.
+Install or checkout Clanlib 0.8.1 or newer from www.clanlib.org.
 Also download the related precompiled binaries you will need from here:  http://clanlib.org/download-binaries-win32-vc80.html

 Make sure the examples work ok and everything compiles.